Wilhelm Joachim von Hammerstein: Life

 Hammerstein advocated the revision of the May laws in the Prussian Kulturkampf.
 He welcomed the fact that as a result of the Waldersee Assembly on 28 November 1887, at which Kaiser Wilhelm II called for “action against the neglect of the masses” in order to “counter the impending danger from social democracy and anarchism ”, the Evangelical Church aid association was founded.
 Its Evangelical Church Building Association built around 70 Protestant churches over the next 40 years, including the Kaiser Wilhelm Memorial Church in Berlin and the Church of the Ascension (Jerusalem).

 The attitude of the Kreuzzeitung under Hammerstein, which turned more to the German Center Party than to the cartel parties (German Conservative Party, German Reich Party, National Liberal Party), and thus also its own, was received ambiguously among the conservatives.
-For tactical reasons, the cartel parties voted for their constituency candidates for the elections on 21 February 1887, and thus gained an impressive 220 seats.
-Hammerstein therefore attacked the Bismarck government in 1889who, in his opinion, called the monarchy into question through a cartel-friendly policy.
+For tactical reasons, the cartel parties voted their constituency candidates for the elections on 21 February 1887, and thus gained an impressive 220 seats.
+Hammerstein therefore attacked the Bismarck government in 1889 who, in his opinion, called the monarchy into question through a cartel-friendly policy.
 For this reason, Hammerstein left the party leadership.
 When the emperor also presented himself as non-partisan in a decree in the Reichsanzeiger and thus disavowed the hyper-loyal Kreuzzeitung, Hammerstein was no longer re-elected in 1890.
 In a replacement election for the constituency of Herford-Halle, however, he moved back into the Reichstag in 1892 and maintained the mandate in the new election in 1893.
 On 11 November 1895 Hammerstein resigned from his seat.